 Student Acknowledgement and Comments

 Graduate students will have access to view all reports (interim and annual).
 They will be given the opportunity to acknowledge the assessment, but if they do not do so within two weeks, the report will route accordingly.
 All graduate students can provide comments to their faculty and/or to Graduate Studies.
-If they wish to only share comments with Graduate Studies, they can indicate this option and their comments will be hidden from the program.
-This option allows graduate students to report issues or concerns directly to Graduate Studies.
+If they wish to share comments with Graduate Studies only, they can select this option and their comments will be hidden from the program.
+The option allows graduate students to report issues or concerns directly to Graduate Studies.

 Suggestions for Graduate Students

-- Prepare for a productive meeting by reviewing the questions in advance (link to Sample Annual SPA Questions), along with your transcript and degree requirements.
+- Prepare for a productive meeting by reviewing the questions in advance (Sample Annual SPA Questions), along with your transcript and degree requirements.

-- Schedule a meeting with your major professor (or graduate program advisor if you do not have a major professor) to complete the assessment.
-Send any relevant materials in advance such as SPA questions, transcript, funding plans, conference proposals, written drafts, etc.
+- Schedule a meeting with your major professor (or Graduate Advisor if you do not yet have a major professor) to complete the assessment.
+Send any relevant materials in advance, such as SPA questions, transcript, funding plans, conference proposals, written drafts, etc.

 - Connect your academic progress to your career development by completing an IDP or ImaginePhD.
-Think about whether you have questions for your professor or advisor about career development.
+Consider whether you have questions for your professor or Advisor about career development.

-- Meet with your major professor (or graduate program advisor if you do not have a major professor).
+- Meet with your major professor (or Graduate Advisor if you do not have a major professor).
 Allow ample time to complete the assessment (at least 30 minutes).

 Suggestions for Faculty

-- Use the tool to record your conversation so that everyone is in agreement about the student’s progress and any specific steps the student needs to make to stay in (or return to) satisfactory status.
+- Use the SPA to document your meeting so that everyone is in agreement about the student’s progress and any specific steps the student needs to make to continue or return to making satisfactory progress.